Build an Operational Dashboard in 90 Minutes: Daily Business Pulse for $60K–$100K Operators

 Built a 5-metric system:

-Capacity opened to 68%, took delayed clients at $18K monthly
+Capacity opened to 68%, and she took delayed clients at $18K monthly.

 You’ve probably delayed building this for the same reasons.

-Comprehensive dashboards = chaos and blindness.
-5-metric systems = early warning and action.
-The difference isn’t the tool.
-It’s the constraint isolation, the leading indicators, and the daily 3-minute reviews.
+Comprehensive dashboards mean chaos and blindness, while 5‑metric systems create early warning and action.
+The difference isn’t the tool; it’s the constraint isolation, the leading indicators, and the daily 3‑minute reviews.

 Noise says track everything.
 Signal says track 5 things.
 Dashboards remove guesswork.